Issam-Allymis/S-G-F/README.md

 # User Experience (UX)
 ## Goals
 **The target audience for the Strong Gym Fitness website:**
-- people who want a sturdy guidance towards great change physically and mentally.
+- indiviudals who want a sturdy guidance towards great change physically and mentally.
-- People who want nutritional health insight for overall wellness.
+- indiviudals who want nutritional health insight for overall wellness.
-- People who want to be a part of a community full of like minded people.
+- indiviudals who want to be a part of a community full of like minded people.
-- people who want a sturdy guidance towards great change physically and mentally.
+- indiviudals who want a sturdy guidance towards great change physically and mentally.
+-

 **User goals are:**
-- To intuitively navigating throught the different sections in the site, by using the menu and back to top button.
+- To intuitively navigating through the different sections in the site, by using the menu and back to top button.
 - Users may visit the website on a mobile/tablet device with the goal of accessing the site in a mobile-optimized/tablet-optimized format that is easy to read and navigate.
 - To access the sites content in an accessible format, including semantic structure.
 - To cater to the visually impaired with the use of the alt attribute.